istio/istio.io/content/blog/2018/egress-monitoring-access-control/index.md

 ## Before you begin

-Follow the steps in the [Configure an Egress Gateway, Perform TLS origination with the egress Gateway](/docs/tasks/traffic-management/egress-gateway/#perform-tls-origination-with-the-egress-gateway) task, without the [Cleanup](/docs/tasks/traffic-management/egress-gateway/#cleanup) step.
+Follow the steps in the [Egress Gateway with TLS Origination](/docs/examples/advanced-gateways/egress-gateway-tls-origination/) example, without the [Cleanup](/docs/examples/advanced-gateways/egress-gateway-tls-origination//#cleanup) step.
 After you accomplish this, you will be able to access [edition.cnn.com/politics](https://edition.cnn.com/politics) from an in-mesh container that has _curl_ installed.
 In the instructions of this blog post we assume that the `SOURCE_POD` environment variable contains the pod name.